Here is a sneak peek into this week’s webinar topic. Register here if you haven’t already.

 We hope you can join ECS this Thursday to learn what to consider as you mull your options on “non-threshold” cases.
 We will discuss the costs and benefits associated with still getting a traditional MSA, using an Evidence-Based MSA, obtaining a zero allocation, contract drafting as a means of considering Medicare’s interest, and more.

-To Regsiter for ECS’ upcoming January 21 webinar, click here.
+To Regisiter for ECS’ upcoming January 21 webinar, click here.